DrC0okie/HEIG_CLD_Labo5/README.md

-In order to deploy the cluster, we had to install the gcloud auth plugin with this command `gcloud components install gke-gcloud-auth-plugin`.
+Then, in order to deploy the cluster, we had to install the gcloud auth plugin with this command `gcloud components install gke-gcloud-auth-plugin`.

+> Copy the output of the `kubectl describe` command to describe your load balancer once completely initialized.
+>
+> Find out the public URL of the Frontend Service load balancer using `kubectl describe`.

-Once we deploy the service with de command `kubectl create -f frontend-svc.yaml` we can get the load balancer IP to access the todo app using the command `kubectl describe service frontend-svc`.
+Once we deploy the service with de command `kubectl create -f frontend-svc.yaml` we can get the load balancer ip to access the todo app using the command `kubectl describe service frontend-svc`.

 ![](figures/get-svc.png)